Can I Claim For Tripping Over A Wire? – How To Claim – How Much Compensation

 Slips and falls can cause a wide range of injuries.
 Less severe injuries include wrist or ankle sprains, minor soft tissue injuries or straightforward cuts and abrasions.
 Some soft tissue injuries can be more serious, even if they don’t initially seem to be, such as tears or damage to ligaments or tendons.
 More obviously, serious injuries caused by trips and falls can include fractures of varying seriousness (legs, wrists and shoulders being particularly vulnerable), head injuries, internal bleeds or even spinal cord injuries.

-Whatever your injury, if you have any concern you should seek medical attention immediately.
+Whatever your injury, if you have any concerns you should seek medical attention immediately.
 This will also help when it comes to providing evidence for your claim.

 In a public place, the landowner or council has a similar duty to prevent accidents and minimise risks to members of the public, so there should be no trailing wires left where people can trip over them.
 A public place may be outside, such as in the street or a park, but can also include indoor spaces such as shops, shipping centres, sports facilities or museums.
 Council compensation claims are fairly common, as are claims against other landowners.